cjaewon/temple/README.md

 # temple
-A html/template helpers for golang which contains hot-reload, ts, scss compiler
+A html/template wrapper for golang which contains hot-reload